Skin Cancer, Melanoma

 - Try to stay out of the sun during the middle of the day (from 10 a.m. to 4 p.m.).

 - Wear sun-protective clothes, such as a hat that shades your face, a long-sleeved shirt, and long pants.

 - Take extra care to protect your skin when you're near water, at higher elevations, or in tropical climates.

 - Avoid sunbathing and tanning salons.

-Check your skin every month for odd marks, moles, or sores that won't heal.
+Check your skin regularly for odd marks, moles, or sores that won't heal.
 Pay extra attention to areas that get a lot of sun, such as your hands, arms, and back.